 They recorded a second Daytrotter session and attracted an ever-expanding local fan base opening for nationally renowned artists such as Jason Lytle (Grandaddy), Wheat, Maps and Atlases, and Someone Still Loves You Boris Yeltsin.
 Their second album, Wonder Subtly Crushing Us, was released on Cloud Cult’s Earthology label and received praise across the blogosphere by RCRD LBL, Magnet Magazine, Three Imaginary Girls, City Pages, and many others.

-"Ice Palace’s slower numbers have a literate dreaminess….textured, dense, yet articulate guitars; casual, almost conversational singing; and interesting rhythmic/tonal shifts…Definitely a band to watch."
+"Ice Palace’s slower numbers have a literate dreaminess….textured, dense, yet articulate guitars; casual, almost conversational singing; and interesting rhythmic/tonal shifts…Definitely a band to watch."—The Village Voice

 On the heels of this whirlwind year, Sorensen abruptly detoured from the road he’d been traveling with Ice Palace.
 He uprooted his family to live on the edge of a mile high national forest in Prescott Arizona - two miles from their mailbox, with chickens, a windmill pumping their water and a view that went forever.
 After the continual flurry of line-up changes and hard traveling, the silence of the Arizona high desert felt like heaven.